-- Inmates: If you are an inmate at a correctional facility or in the custody of a law enforcement official, we may use or disclose your PHI to the facility or the official as may be necessary to provide information about immunization and/or a brief confirmation of general health status, or as otherwise authorized or required by law.
+- Inmates: If you are an inmate at a correctional facility or in the custody of a law enforcement official, we may use or disclose your PHI to the facility or the official as may be necessary to provide information about immunization and/or a brief confirmation of general health status, or required by law.

 - Family or Household Members: We may use or disclose your PHI, pursuant to your verbal agreement, and in certain circumstances without your agreement, for the purpose of including you in our directory or for purposes of releasing information to family or household members, who are involved in your care or payment for your care.

 - Emergency Services: We may use or disclose your PHI to provide to emergency services, health care or relief agencies a brief confirmation of your health status for purposes of notifying your family or household members.